TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 {{< accordion title="Previously or currently holding a position at an economic company or in an economic field in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}
 * Documents verifying salary or income tax payment relating to employment at an economic company or in an economic field.
 (Please provide ONE of the following).

-  * A tax statement and/or salary statements from your employer to prove your salary was above 160,000NT (eg Australia PAYG payment summary, Canada T4, Israel 106 form, Russia 2-NDFL, Poland PIT-11, UK P60, US W-2)
+  * A tax statement 3 years preceding the month of application (e.g., Australia PAYG Payment Summary, Canada T4, Israel 106 Form, Russia 2-NDFL, Poland PIT-11, UK P60, US W-2) to prove that your monthly salary was at average above NTD$160,000.
+If such certification cannot be presented owing to provisions of tax law, it may, after explanation of the tax law provisions preventing its presentation, be replaced by employer’s certification.
+(The Certificate of Employment should specify the period of employment, job content/position, and the actual salary received.
+If the Certificate of Employment does not specify the salary, it should be accompanied by a salary slip to support it).
   * The employment contract of intended future employment in the ROC.
 * Personal curriculum vitae and document verifying domestic or foreign service relating to employment at an economic company or in an economic field.